Capture in seconds

 Meal tracking without the logging ritual.
 More context in, clearer estimates out, and one calm daily view.

-Supported devices and clear captures can add depth, motion, surface, and scale cues.
+Supported captures can use depth-aware and familiar scale cues.

-Meals, workouts, targets, and guidance stay in one focused daily view.
+Meals, workouts, targets, and context stay in one focused view.

 How it works